MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * With the pre-meeting app experience, users can find and add meeting apps.
 Users can also perform pre-meeting tasks, such as developing a poll to survey the meeting participants.
 If your app provides a pre-meeting experience, it must be relevant to the workflow of the meeting.

-  * With the post-meeting app experience, users can view the results of the meeting, such as poll survey results or feedback as well as other app content.
+  * With the post-meeting app experience, users can view the results of the meeting, such as poll survey results or feedback and other app content.
 If your app provides a post-meeting experience, it must be relevant to the workflow of the meeting.

   * With the in-meeting app experience, you can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
 Attendees must not be taken outside of the Teams meeting for completing core user workflows of your app.